bvds/gauge-field-analyze/README.md

     autoreconf -f

+You also may need this:

+    automake --add-missing

 To get configuration options:

     ./configure --help

 In particular, note the `--with-qdp` option.
-To build:

-    ./configure [options]
+To build, one can create a separate build directory like this:

+    mkdir 3-3-build/ ; cd 3-3-build
+    ../configure --with-qdp=/usr/local/qdp++/3-3/
     make

 ### Run